matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 # Calls and returns

 The `jump` instruction allows to continue execution from a different place, but it does not allow to return back.
-An alternative is using calls; zkVM supports calling code inside the contract itself (near calls) as well as calling other contracts (far calls).
+An alternative is using calls; zkEVM supports calling code inside the contract itself (near calls) as well as calling other contracts (far calls).

 ## Far calls